 We use the Declare shape to declare a variable.
 Give a name for the variable and specify the data type.
 To add the declare shape to the flowchart, click on the flow control arrow line between the Main and End symbols.

 Select the Declare symbol from the symbols pop-up window.
 Click on the Declare shape to add it.

 Double click on the Declare shape to open the Declare properties Window.
 We can give the variable name and set the data type from the Type drop-down.
 Please note that Identifiers must start with a letter and avoid naming variables with reserved words.

-When we assign value to the variable for the first time its called initialization.
-We have initialized variable foo to 25.
+When we assign a value to the variable for the first time it’s called the variable initialization.
+In this example, we have initialized the variable foo to 25.

 Constant vs Variable

 In the above example, the foo variable can be re-assigned to another value in the program flow.
 A variable can change its value during the flowchart or program run.
 On the other hand, Constant doesn’t change its value during the program run.
 The value of the constant will be the same throughout the flowchart/program.

 pi value is a constant in the program.
 The value of pi is predefined by the Flowgorithm.
 We can use constants in the flowchart.
 Once assigned the value of the constant would not change during the program run.
 It’s a good programming practice to denote user-defined constants in the flowcharts in uppercase.